 To reach the horseback riding trailhead from Fort Collins, head west on SR14 to near milepost 96.
 Turn left heading south on CR63E for 4.2 miles.
 Veer left and continue south on CR63E for another 1.9 miles.
 Turn right heading west on FS152 (unsigned) for 0.6 miles to the NFS Jacks Gulch Campground.
 Continue straight through the campground another 0.25 miles to the signed Jacks Gulch Trailhead.
 Start from the trailhead and continue down the narrowing, scenic rough road for about 2 more miles to the Flowers trailhead (do not try to drive it).

-Overall, Flowers Trail is the 10th most popular horseback riding trail of all 68 horseback riding in Colorado.
+Overall, Flowers Trail is the 11th most popular horse trail of all 67 horseback rides in Colorado.